pauldreik/rdfind/README.md

 ### Mac

-If you are on Mac, you can install through MacPorts.
+If you are on Mac, you can install through [MacPorts](https://www.macports.org/) (direct link to [Portfile](https://github.com/macports/macports-ports/blob/master/sysutils/rdfind/Portfile)).
 If you want to compile the source yourself, that is fine.
 Rdfind is written in C++11 and should compile under any \*nix.

 ### Windows